kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Plastic particles in air:**

-As in the printing process we are heating plastics and then use a fan to cooldown the layers it's very important to know that we're actually emitting dangerous plastic particles to the air.
+As in the printing process we are heating plastics and then use a fan to cool down the layers it's very important to know that we're actually emitting dangerous plastic particles to the air.

 ![Air quality study](https://www.3dprintingmedia.network/wp-content/uploads/2019/10/emissions-study-2-e1570468596874.png)